TTWNO/tait.tech/isaif.md

 <p id="138">138.
 Thus it is clear that the human race has at best a very limited capacity for solving even relatively straightforward social
 problems.
 How then is it going to solve the far more difficult and subtle problem of reconciling freedom with technology?
-Technology presents clear-cut material advantages, whereas freedom is an abstraction that means different things to different people. and its loss is easily obscured by propaganda and fancy talk.
+Technology presents clear-cut material advantages, whereas freedom is an abstraction that means different things to different people, and its loss is easily obscured by propaganda and fancy talk.
 </p>

 <p id="139">139.
 And note this important difference: It is conceivable that our environmental problems (for example) may some day be